mindfiredigital/MobileQuickLaunchKit-iOS/README.md

                     .navigationBarBackButtonHidden()
                     .fullScreenCover(isPresented: $isLoginModalPresented) {

                         /// Defined inside the MobileQuickLaunchKit package
                         /// Used to Authenticate the user
                         MQLSignInView(isModalPresented: $isLoginModalPresented)
                     }
+                    .onChange(of: isLoginModalPresented) {
+                        selectedTab = 0
+                    }
             }
         }
 ```